Balian-Low type theorems on $L^2(\mathbb{C})$: Twisted Zak transform and Amalgam BLT

 \subsection{The Amalgam BLT}

-In this section we prove a variation of the BLT called the $\emph{amalgam BLT}$ in terms of Wiener amalgam space using certain properties of twisted Zak transform. \begin{defn} The Wiener amalgam space $W(L^p,\ell^q)$ is the Banach space of all complex-valued measurable functions $f : \BR^d \rightarrow \BC$ for which the norm
+In this section we obtain the amalgam BLT (see Theorem 3.2 of \cite{ben95}) for the Weyl transform in terms of $W(C_0,\ell^1)$ and a subspace of $\mathcal{B}_2$ using certain properties of the twisted Zak transform. \begin{defn} The Wiener amalgam space $W(L^p,\ell^q)$ is the Banach space of all complex-valued measurable functions $f : \BR^d \rightarrow \BC$ for which the norm